yixinelainechen/yixinelainechen.github.io/README.md

 <table border="0">
  <tr>
     <td>I am a PhD Candidate at UC Santa Barbara.
-My primary research interests are in labor economics, public economics, and health economics.
-My current research focuses on the economics of crime and policing, as well as policies aimed at improving lives of children.  <br>
+My primary research interests are labor economics and applied microeconomics.
+My current research focuses on the economics of crime and policing, the economics of gender, as well as the economics of health.   <br>
 Contact: <b>yixinchen@ucsb.edu</b>.</td>
     <td><img alt="an image of me" src="assets/images/headshot2.jpg" width="auto" height="auto" max-width="50vh"></td>
  </tr>